 It was an extraordinary experience to sit in their balcony.
 As far as I could see all around there was snow.
 The village was surrounded by snow covered mountain ranges.
 I wished to walk around but did not get the courage to move in the ice.
 So I kept on watching the nature sitting on the balcony till dusk.
 It became very cold as soon as the sun set.
 I felt comfortable to sit by the fireplace in their living room.
 The wife of the home-stay owner made roti sabzi at night.
 The taste of the sabzi was different from other places of Himachal and delicious also.
 The beauty of Kalga is still very pristine because of it’s remoteness.
 If the road is made that will bring economic development for the locals, but may not prove beneficial for the travelers like us who seek solitude and natural beauty.

 In the early morning when I woke up it seemed that the whole valley was shrouded with a thick white sheet of ice.
 I went out from the room to take a stroll in the village.
-There is a temple of Jamdagni ( the great sage and father of the warrior monk Parshuram) in the center of the village, but outsiders are not allowed to enter.
+I tried to roam around.
+I broke my folding stick in this effort.
+There was a temple of Jamdagni ( the great sage and father of the warrior monk Parshuram) in the center of the village, I went there, but outsiders are not allowed to enter.
 With the rise of the temperature the snow on the roofs started melting and fell with thuds.
-I came back to my hotel with difficulty, on the way I broke my walking stick.
-After breakfast I left Tosh at 10-30 AM
+I came back to my hotel with difficulty.
+After breakfast I left Tosh at 10-30 AM.